<> <> <> <>

 Once you’ve chosen which one you like, apply to dry skin so you’ve covered your whole face, then add some water to emulsify.
 Gently work into your skin in circular motions for 60 seconds and rinse.

 The customised treatment is where you tackle your skin concerns.
-This is the step in which you’d apply your bespoke Pilot prescription treatment, which targets a skin concern like acne, ageing or pigmentation.
+This is the step in which you’d apply your bespoke Pilot treatment, if you have a specific skin concern you want to tackle, like acne, ageing or pigmentation.

 Pilot's personalised skin formulas are custom compounded for your skin type.
 Simply take the online quiz and a Pilot skin expert will create your very own formula, which is delivered straight to your door.

 When you first start your new routine, you likely won’t need to apply your serum or treatment every single night.
-This is because your skin needs to get used to the prescription-strength treatments.
+This is because your skin needs to get used to the clinical-strength ingredients.
 Starting once a week and building up is typically the best way to go.

-Our top tip would be to wait a minute or so after applying your prescription cream before moving on to your moisturiser.
+Our top tip would be to wait a minute or so after applying your Pilot cream before moving on to your moisturiser.

 Eye cream is optional but if you do choose to use one, it's always best to apply it prior to moisturising.
 This is so you get the powerful ingredients locked in where you want them and also prevents something called milia.